Belfast Zoo: History

 The story of Belfast Zoo begins with the city's public transport system.
 At the beginning of the 20th century, passengers from Belfast were transported to the villages of Whitewell and Glengormley by horse-drawn trams belonging to the Belfast Street Tramway company and steam tramways from Cavehill and Whitewell.

 In 1911, the tram line was taken over by Belfast Corporation, now Belfast City Council.
 The corporation decided to build a miniature railway, playground, and pleasure gardens.
 The area was named Bellevue, meaning 'good or pretty view'.

 During the 1920s and 1930s, the gardens were a popular destination for day trips.
 In 1933, the corporation decided to install a representative zoological collection on the site.
 Then, in 1934, 12 acre on either side of the Grand Floral Staircase, a series of steps designed to reach the top of the hillside, were laid out as Bellevue Zoo.

 It took 150 men to build the site and the steps can still be seen from Antrim Road today.
-The zoo was opened on 28 March 1934 by Sir Crawford McCullough, the then Lord Mayor of Belfast.
+The zoo was opened on 28 March 1934 by Sir Crawford McCullagh, the then Lord Mayor of Belfast.
 The venture was supported by Councillor RJR Harcourt from Belfast Corporation and was partnered by George Chapman, an animal dealer and circus entrepreneur.

 It cost £10,000 (approximately £700,000 in today's money) to build and a total of 284,713 people visited the zoo in its first year.

 Management

 Belfast Zoo is owned by Belfast City Council.
-The council spends £1.5 million every year on running and promoting the zoo, which is one of the few local government-funded zoos in the UK and Ireland.
+The council spends over £2.5 million every year on running and promoting the zoo, which is one of the few local government-funded zoos in the UK and Ireland.

 The zoo's work is overseen by the council's Parks and Leisure Committee.
 The committee is made up of 20 locally elected councillors.